Introduction to Stats

 there is no recursion in the dependencies, this works perfectly and results in all intermediate

-values being stashed for future requests which removes any unnecessary
+Stat values being stashed for future requests which removes any unnecessary

 performance penalty.